polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 - For the latest releases of the MPFS HAL, peripheral device drivers and default reference platform configurations, refer to the [PolarFire SoC platform](https://mi-v-ecosystem.github.io/redirects/repo-platform).
-- For more details on the SoftConsole Bare metal software project folder structure, refer to the [Bare Metal Software Projects Structure](https://mi-v-ecosystem.github.io/redirects/bare-metal-project-structure_bare-metal-software-project-structure).
+- For more details on the SoftConsole bare-metal software project folder structure, refer to the [Bare Metal Software Projects Structure](https://mi-v-ecosystem.github.io/redirects/bare-metal-project-structure_bare-metal-software-project-structure).
 - For more information on boot modes, refer to the [PolarFire SoC Boot Modes](https://mi-v-ecosystem.github.io/redirects/boot-modes_boot-modes-fundamentals).